-One to one sessions
+Planned one to one contact sessions

-You will meet with your Primary Nurse for one to one sessions on a regular basis.
-Other members of the nursing team are also available and are able to support your needs in the absence of your Primary Nurse.
+You can expect to have at least two one to one sessions per week with your named nurse.
+Other members of the nursing team are also available and able to support your needs in the absence of your named nurse.

-What are one to one sessions?
+What are contact sessions?

-One to one sessions are an opportunity to develop a therapeutic relationship between yourself and nursing staff.
+Contact sessions are an opportunity to develop a therapeutic relationship between yourself and nursing staff.
 They will focus on your individual needs and your journey towards recovery.
+This may be based on your Recovery Star, which is a tool that enables staff to support and work with you to understand your recovery and plot your progress.

-What can I talk about at the sessions?
+What can I talk about at the contact sessions?